SkyWars/SkyWars/docs/skywars/testing-skywars.md

 This basically just lists all the things that are required to consider a SkyWars build "working".

 Some things here aren't listed, but are implied by other steps.
-For instance, there is no reason to test "Confirm you win a game after killing everyone" if you're already testing "Confirm your score is increased when you win a game"- at least currently.
-I may add explicit test for things already implied by other tests in the future, but it seems a bit redundant.
+For instance, there is no reason to test `Confirm you win a game after killing everyone` if you're already testing `Confirm your score is increased when you win a game`

+I may do this differently in the future, but it seems a bit redundant for now.

 Before testing: